REDMOND, Wash. -- Microsoft thinks it has the one.

 Don Mattrick, Microsoft's president of interactive entertainment business, said the company has spent the past four years working on the "all-in-one home entertainment system."

 At an hour-long presentation at the company's Redmond, Wash., headquarters on Tues-day, Microsoft executives used voice controls to seamlessly switch back and forth between watching live TV, listening to music, playing a movie and browsing the Internet -- all while running apps for fantasy football and Skype chats.
-It showed how users could watch live sports on TV while getting updates on their fantasy leagues on a split screen.

 "It really extends the home entertainment experience," Gartner analyst Brian Blau said.